audreymms7/Santander-Product-Recommendation/milestone-report.md

 Lastly, some features are not loaded into R in the appropriate format.
 For example, `fecha_dato` (current date) and `fecha_alta` (client start date) are read as factor variables, so I have to convert them into dates.

-#### 2.3 Data Limitation
+### 2.3 Data Limitation

+Due to resource constaints, the analysis conducted in this project is based on a stratified random sampled dataset.
+In other words, the data is incomplete.
+While it is very reasonable to assume seasonality in financial service industry and pay closer attention to May and June data, taking a random sample still loses a substantial part of the data and limits its usability.
-The biggest
+The

-`Indrel` indicates whether clients are still primary customers (1), or no longer primary customers at end of month (99).
-It seems to be an interesting variable, as customers who are no longer primary at end of month are likely to have different purchasing behaviours than the others.
-Choose to replace the missing values with the more frequent status, which is "1" in this case.
+For example, `Indrel` indicates whether clients are still primary customers (1), or no longer primary customers at end of month (99).
+It seems to be an interesting variable, as customers who are no longer primary at end of month are likely to have had different purchasing behaviours than the others.

+In addition, some of the missing value imputation can be further improved.
+Instead of

-### Part 3 - Initial Findings
+## Part 3 - Initial Findings
 ---------------------------------------
-#### 3.1 Product Ownership vs Age & Segment
+### 3.1 Product Ownership vs Age & Segment

 Satander's client age is very right skewed - they have an abundance of student aged clients, and a great number of clients in their 40's and 50's.
 ![image age](age.png)